2% global volume growth in the third quarter with 2% growth in global price/mix

 - “Still beverages” means nonalcoholic beverages without carbonation, including noncarbonated waters, flavored waters and enhanced waters, juices and juice drinks, teas, coffees, sports drinks and noncarbonated energy drinks.

-- Year-to-date 2012 financial results were impacted by one less selling day.
-Fourth quarter 2012 financial results will benefit from two additional selling days.
-Unit case volume results are not impacted by the variance in selling days due to the average daily sales computation referenced above.
+- Year-to-date 2013 financial results were impacted by two fewer selling days, and fourth quarter 2013 financial results will be impacted by one additional selling day.
+Unit case volume results for the quarters are not impacted by the variance in selling days due to the average daily sales computation referenced above.

 - The Company reports its financial results in accordance with accounting principles generally accepted in the United States (GAAP).
 However, management believes that certain non-GAAP financial measures provide users with additional meaningful financial information that should be considered when assessing our ongoing performance.
 Management also uses these non-GAAP financial measures in making financial, operating and planning decisions and in evaluating the Company's performance.
 Non-GAAP financial measures should be viewed in addition to, and not as an alternative for, the Company's reported results prepared in accordance with GAAP.
 Our non-GAAP financial information does not represent a comprehensive basis of accounting.